 The ACLU of Hawai‘i is able to provide legal assistance in only a small number of cases.
 Violations of constitutional rights and civil liberties are widespread, but the ACLU of Hawai‘i is a small organization.
 We receive over 100 requests for assistance each month.
 Because of our limited resources, however, we are able to investigate only a small percentage of the potentially meritorious requests for assistance we receive.
 As a result, we have to turn down the overwhelming majority of those requests for assistance.

+The ACLU of Hawai‘i only handles cases that involve violations of civil liberties and civil rights.
+Civil liberties include the right to due process and equal protection of the law, as well as freedom of expression; freedom of the press; religious freedom; the right of association; the right of privacy; the right to be free of unreasonable search and seizures, and the right to be free of cruel and unusual punishment.
 Many of these civil liberties are protected by provisions in the United States Constitution such as the Bill of Rights and the Fourteenth Amendment, and also by similar provisions in the Hawai‘i Constitution.
 In most cases, these constitutional provisions apply only to the government.
 Accordingly, in most cases, a legal matter raises a civil liberties issue only when a governmental official or a governmental agency is responsible for violating your rights.

 Civil rights statutes strengthen the right to equal protection by prohibiting private businesses as well as governmental agencies from discriminating.
 If you are the victim of discrimination on the basis of race, national origin, ethnic background, gender, religion, disability, and in some jurisdictions, sexual orientation, you may have a legal remedy.